From Here to Eternity (novel): Plot

 In February 1941, Private Robert E. Lee Prewitt, nicknamed "Prew", reports to his new posting at G Company, a US Army infantry unit stationed at Schofield Barracks in Hawaii.
-Prew is a career soldier (a "thirty-year man") with six years' service, an excellent bugler, and a former boxer.
-He was transferred from his last unit, a Bugle Corps, with a reduction to the lowest rank after complaining that a less skilled bugler, who was a friend of the Chief Bugler, had been made First Bugler over him.
+Prew is a career soldier (a "thirty-year man") with six years' service and a talented bugler.
+He was transferred from his last unit, a Bugle Corps, with a reduction to the lowest rank after complaining that a less skilled bugler, who was a sex partner of the Chief Bugler, had been made First Bugler over him.

 G Company's commanding officer is Captain Dana "Dynamite" Holmes, the regimental boxing coach, who chose Prew for his unit because of Prew's past history as a talented welterweight boxer.
-Holmes thinks that winning a boxing championship will greatly help his chances for promotion and concentrates on building a strong team, offering incentives such as promotions to men who box well.
+Holmes thinks that winning a boxing championship will help his chances for promotion and concentrates on building a strong team, offering incentives such as promotions to men who box well.
 However, Prew swore off boxing after accidentally blinding his sparring partner and even transferred out of a past regiment to get away from boxing.
 Prew refuses to box for Holmes' team, resulting in his being given "The Treatment" by his platoon guide Sergeant Galovitch and others.
 "The Treatment" is a daily hazing ritual in which Prew is constantly singled out for extra drill exercises, unwarranted punishments, and undesirable work assignments in hopes of breaking him down through exhaustion.
-Despite the abuse, Prew stubbornly refuses to change his mind about boxing.
+Despite the abuse, Prew refuses to change his mind about boxing.

 Holmes' First Sergeant Milt Warden is a career soldier, who, as the ranking non-commissioned officer, does most of the work of running the company while Captain Holmes is off pursuing either his promotion or women.
 Warden is both efficient at his job and understanding with the men under him.
 He comes to respect Prew, and at one point even stays out late getting drunk with him and then makes sure he gets home safely without being disciplined.
-Warden has also heard that Holmes' beautiful wife, Karen, has slept with a number of other men in his unit and begins an affair with her himself.
-Warden finds out that Karen's promiscuous behavior is due to her husband's cheating and giving her gonorrhea a few years after their marriage, forcing her to have a hysterectomy as part of the cure.
-Karen and Warden fall passionately in love, and Warden continues to see her in secret despite the risk to his career and a possible military prison sentence at Leavenworth if her husband finds out.
+Warden has also heard that Holmes' wife, Karen, has slept with various other men in his unit and begins an affair with her himself.
+Warden finds out that Karen's promiscuous behavior is due to her husband's cheating and giving her gonorrhea years after their marriage, forcing her to have a hysterectomy as part of the cure.
+Karen and Warden fall in love, and Warden continues to see her in secret despite the risk to his career and a possible military prison sentence at Leavenworth if Holmes finds out.
 Holmes realizes that his wife is having an affair but does not suspect that it is with Warden.
-Karen wants Warden to take a training course to become an officer so she can divorce Holmes and marry Warden, something that Warden feels would be improper on top of his already mixed feelings about officers.
-Over time, the strain of keeping the relationship secret also begins to put a damper on their feelings.
+Karen wants Warden to take a training course to become an officer so she can marry him and divorce Holmes.
+Warden feels this would be improper on top of his already mixed feelings about officers.